YXChen0323/codexProject/MCP_119/README.md

 docker compose up -d
 ```

-Before running the stack for the first time, build the React application so Nginx can serve the static files:
+Before running the stack for the first time, build the React application so Nginx can serve the static files.
+The UI now uses a modern style defined in `src/App.css`:

 ```bash
 (cd frontend/home && npm install && npm run build)